tub-rip/event_based_optical_flow/README.md

 - If you use poetry, `poetry install`.
 If you use only venv, check dependecy libraries and install it from [here](./pyproject.toml).

+- If you are having trouble to install pytorch with cuda using poetry refer to this [link](https://github.com/python-poetry/poetry/issues/6409).

 ## Download dataset

 Download each dataset under `./datasets` directory.